If you are based in Sydney

 The dedicated team at Safe Pest Control will tailor a solution specifically for you.
 It will start with a detailed inspection using the latest technology, where they will identify the areas in your home where the rodents are getting in and where they are likely to hide.
 “A good pest control provider will recognise the signs, solve your rodent problem quickly and then show you how to manage it in the future,” said the company’s Director, Milad Bahrami.
 “Once we carry out the initial inspection, we will then put into place a range of highly effective, eco-friendly rodent control solutions that will bring positive results for the long-term.”
 ‘Rodent proofing’ your home will also help a re-infestation from occurring so be sure to keep the kitchen and other food preparation areas clean; store food in air tight containers (preferably glass or plastic, as rodents can eat through paper and cardboard); and keep the lids on your garbage bins closed and in good condition.

-Rats and mice will quickly make your home their own if you let them, however, there are ways you can help prevent an infestation from occurring.
+Rats and mice will quickly make your Commercial or Residential property their own if you let them, however, there are ways you can help prevent an infestation from occurring.
 Whilst their eyesight is poor, they have excellent hearing, smell, taste and touch and all they want is easy access to food, water and shelter.
 By making access to these things as hard for them as possible, you’re off to a good head start.
 Keep your house tidy both inside and out and eliminate places where rats and mice can hide and most importantly, don’t leave pet food unattended.
 Small gaps under doorways are big enough for rats and mice to enter, so use door strips across the bottom to block their entry.
 Holes in your walls around pipes and utility cables, etc. are a welcome sign for rodents.
 Cover these and broken roof tiles with wire mesh and seal any smaller gaps.
 Rats, in particular, are good swimmers and can travel through damaged pipes, so covering drains with metal grates is a good way to stop them in their tracks.

 Here is a list of our ‘top tips’ for preventing rats and mice, which you can easily carry out in your home…